 About the Journal

 Existential Analysis and the Phenomenology of Life (ISSN 3071-978X; DOI by Crossref 10.63867) is a biannual journal published by Akceptacja4.FM Lab in Warsaw.
-Akceptacja4FM.Lab is an original initiative carried out within the framework of Scientia Ltd., a company registered in the National Court Register (KRS), which serves as the official publisher and managing entity of the journal.
+Akceptacja4FM.Lab is an original initiative carried out within the framework of Sapienza Ltd., a company registered in the National Court Register (KRS), which serves as the official publisher and managing entity of the journal.

 Existential Analysis and the Phenomenology of Life is a popular-scientific journal devoted to various dimensions of existence from philosophical and psychological perspectives.
 It is dedicated both to professionals working in the helping professions and to all those who seek to live in harmony with themselves, in dialogue with the world, guided by meaning and values, and in the inseparable fusion of the psychic and bodily dimensions of human life.